Bootstrapping Pions at Large $N$: Internal states in pion scattering

-This discussion concerned the scattering of $SU(2)$ pions embeedded in $SU(3)$.
+This discussion concerned the scattering of $SU(2)$ pions embedded in $SU(3)$.
 When we consider the full scattering of $SU(3)$ ``pions'' (i.e.\ including the kaons and the eta), the exchanged families get extended to the full multiplets.
 In the chiral limit, all the elements in the multiplets should have the same mass, but in nature the $SU(3)$ (and already the $SU(2)$) are explicitly broken by the differences in the masses of the light quarks.
-So, experimentally, the $a_2(1320)$ shows up at a different mass than the $f_2(1270)$.
+We have, for example, that the $a_2(1320)$ experimentally shows up at a different mass than the $f_2(1270)$.